ronste/xmlworkflow/Readme.md

-    debug = true: Enables the debug options of the different tools. validate = true: Runs an XML validation with xmllint. develop = true: Adds specific css rules to the conversion of HTML and PDF files to provide features for debugging and development of Print CSS conversion steps. docx | xml-file | html-file = <filename>: Specifies the path and name of the docx, xml or html source file to be converted.
-    pagedjs-polyfill = true: Adds the Pagedjs polyfill to the final HTML output for debugging purpose.
+    debug = true: Enables the debug options of the different tools. validate = true: Runs an XML validation with xmllint. develop = true: Adds specific css rules to the conversion of HTML and PDF files to provide features for debugging and development of Print CSS conversion steps. docx-file | xml-file | html-file = <filename>: Specifies the path and name of the docx, xml or html source file to be converted. pagedjs-polyfill = true: Adds the Pagedjs polyfill to the final HTML output for debugging purpose.

 Available recipes:
     all                   # run all conversions (default)
-    cleanup-work    # Clean up the working directory removing all files in work and in work/media docxtojats      # Generate Jats XML using the docxtojats converter html            # Convert XML to HTML using Saxon HE 12 mathjax         # Convert Mathl to CHTML using mathjax pagedjs         # Generate PDF using Pagedjs
+    bitsxml               # Convert docx to Bits XML (experimental, metadata not yet supported). cleanup-work          # Clean up the working directory removing all files in work and in work/media copy-work destination # Copies the full content of the work folder into a new folder inside the configured COPY_PATH folder docxtojats            # Generate Jats XML using the docxtojats converter html                  # Convert XML to HTML using Saxon HE 12 mathjax               # Convert Mathl to CHTML using mathjax pagedjs               # Generate PDF using Pagedjs
-    pandoc          # Convert docx to XML with Pandoc pandoc-pdf-html # Generate PDF from HTML using Pandoc pandoc-pdf-xml  # Generate PDF from XML using Pandoc pdf             # Generate PDF using Pandoc, Pagedjs and Weasyprint reset-example   # Clean up the working directory and reset example file runtests        # Run different test scripts
+    pandoc                # Convert docx to Jats XML using Pandoc. pandoc-bits           # Convert docx to Bits XML using Pandoc (experimental, metadata not yet supported). pandoc-pdf-html       # Generate PDF from HTML using Pandoc pandoc-pdf-xml        # Generate PDF from XML using Pandoc pdf                   # Generate PDF using Pandoc, Pagedjs and Weasyprint reset-bits-example    # Clean up the working directory and reset Bits XML example file reset-jats-example    # Clean up the working directory and reset Jats XML example file runtests              # Run different test scripts
     weasyprint            # Generate PDF using Weasyprint
-    xml             # Convert docx to XML using Pandoc + Saxon HE 12 xml-validate    # Validate XML file against DTD provided by DOCTYPE tag.
+    xml                   # Convert docx to XML using Pandoc + Saxon HE 12. xml-validate          # Validate XML file against DTD provided by DOCTYPE tag.
 Usage: "processDocx xml-validate <filename>"
 ```

 More information on individual conversion steps may be available by running: